Mahku - Huni Kuin Artists Movement: Career

 In 2020, they launched the exhibition Vaivém at the Bank of Brazil's Cultural Center, in Belo Horizonte.
 Curated by Raphael Fonseca, the produced canvas was inspired by the concept the exhibition's central theme; that peoples emerge from intricate social webs, that cycles of life and death occur in such webs, and that their existence allow for the survival of traditions, as Amerindian culture is narrated through webs of storytelling, acting as a societal cornerstone.

-In 2021, Carmo Johnson Projects Gallery began representing MAHKU, presenting work in the exhibition Everything is Dangerous, Divine, and Wonderful, curated by Daniel Dinato.
+In 2021, Carmo Johnson Projects Gallery in São Paulo began representing MAHKU, presenting work in the exhibition Everything is Dangerous, Divine, and Wonderful, curated by Daniel Dinato.
 The demonstration sought to engage in dialogue between the collective's representation of ancestral strength in myths and chants with Bruno Novelli's hybrid imaginary of beasts and tropical landscapes.

 In 2022, they launched the exhibition Chants of Images, curated by Ibã Huni Kuin and Daniel Donato, being co-produced between Casa de Cultura do Parque and Carmo Johnson Projects.
 The paintings and installation were complemented by the experience of Huni Meka chants, demonstrated live during the event.
 Later that year, the group presented the exhibition MAKHU: Sells Paintings, Buys Land at the SBC Contemporary Art Gallery in Montreal.
 Curated by Ibã Huni Kuin and Daniel Dinato, the central theme relied on the use visual art as a weapon in the struggle for the political, ecological, and cultural autonomy of the Huni Kuin people.

 In 2023, they launched the exhibition Mirações (Visions) at São Paulo Museum of Art, which brought together about 120 paintings and drawings on paper and canvas, three of them produced for the show, commissioned by the museum, as well as sculptures, audio recordings of chants, a documentary video, and a large-scale painting directly elaborated on the sides of the museum's red staircase.
 In the same year, the group presented Choreographies of Impossible at the 35th São Paulo Art Biennial.
 It consisted of a series of eighteen newly commissioned paintings, each 220 centimeters wide by 260 centimeters high, arranged side by side in a semicircular format that covered the closing of the purple floor's ramp in continuing format.

+Venice Biennale

 In 2024, the collective was invited to participate in the 60th International Art Exhibition of the Venice Biennale: Stranieri Ovunque - Foreigners Everywhere, by Brazilian curator Adriano Pedrosa.

-The group gained prominence by presenting a 750 square meter painting on the facade of the Biennale's central pavilion in the Giardini, titled Kapewë Pukeni (alligator-bridge), engulfing the viewer in the Huni Kuin's myth of origin.
+The group gained prominence by presenting a 750-square-meter painting on the facade of the Biennale's central pavilion in the Giardini, titled Kapewë Pukeni (alligator-bridge), engulfing the viewer in the Huni Kuin's myth of origin.
 The myth tells the tale about the intercontinental separation between peoples and the consolidation of Huni Kuin identity.
 Kapewë Pukeni thus becomes a central image in reinforcing ties between foreigners worldwide and in the role of art as a means of resistance.